This post is also available in: Français

 From Brazil to Cuba, through Germany and China, Ray Lema is frequently the guest of symphonic orchestras to perform his music.
 He was invited in 2019 by the Deutsche Kammer Philharmonie of Bremen and the RSI symphony orchestra in Lugano.

 In June 2019, Ray Lema is invited by the Jazzkif Festival of Kinshasa for a special tribute to the great composers of Congolese rumba.
 Ray Lema decides to make new arrangements of Franco and the Tout-Puissant OK Jazz who rocked his adolescence and greatly influenced him.
 He called his two partners Ballou Canta and Fredy Massamba to constitute the “vocal attack line”, Michel Alibo and Dharil Esso to renew and modernize the rhythmical section, the Congolese guitarist Rodriguez Vangama for the guitar seben which made the basis and the fame of Congolese music throughout Africa and finally called the Cuban sax Irving Acao, who accompanied him for 10 years on his jazz projects, to lead the brass section for which he wrote new lines.
 The concert received the enthousiasm of a large audience and has been recorded live.
-It will be released in April 2020.
-The band will be touring international (2020/2021).
+Due to corona virus, the released of the record was delayed to june 2020and the 2020 summer tour has been canceled 2020.
+Ray Lema and his band will return on stage from fall 2020.

 Webcasts of concerts, clips, interviews and documentaries, find all the videos of Ray Lema